 Benefits based on your national insurance contributions

-If you are not working you can get new style jobseeker’s allowance or new style employment and support allowance, rather than the standard allowance of universal credit, if you have made the necessary national insurance contributions when you were working.
+If you are not working you may get new style jobseeker’s allowance or new style employment and support allowance if you have made the necessary national insurance contributions when you were working.

 Call Jobcentre Plus: 0800 055 66 88

 Textphone: 0800 023 4888

 Claim new style employment and support allowance

 You can apply on-line or call Jobcentre Plus if you need help.
 You also need to give Jobcentre Plus a medical certificate from your doctor.

 Universal credit helpline (Monday – Friday 8am – 6pm):